agarc1031/CAP4104-project2/README.md

 - 📦 Option to display raw JSON response from the API
 - 🎨 Streamlit widgets: text input, buttons, sliders, checkbox, text area, charts

-## 🚀 How to Install and Run the Automated Usability Testing App
+## 🚀 How to Install and Run Healthy Bites
 ### For Windows Users:
 1. Clone the Repository
   - git clone (https://github.com/agarc1031/CAP4104Project2)